victor-shulga/reply-objection-handler/README.md

 It is the **surgeon** for one thread.
 For batch analysis of many replies at once, use `reply-audit` (the epidemiologist).
 They feed each other: audit findings become rules here; replies written here are tagged so the next audit aggregates cleanly.
-This plugin **supersedes** the narrow `18-objection-handler`.

 ## What it does